SocGen says in talks to sell Egyptian unit

 PARIS French bank Societe Generale (SOGN.PA) said on Wednesday it was in talks to sell its controlling stake in Egyptian unit National Societe Generale Bank NSGB.CA to Qatar National Bank QNBK.QA, as Europe's lenders retrench from expansion abroad.

-SocGen owns 77.17 percent of NSGB, which has a market capitalisation of $2.3 billion.
+SocGen owns 77.17 percent of NSGB, which has a market capitalisation of $2.3 billion (1.4 billion pounds).
 The French bank is selling assets such as fund-management unit TCW as it tries to keep up with peers amid an industry-wide race to beef up capital.

 "The discussions are preliminary and there can be no certainty as to whether an agreement will be reached," SocGen said.
 "There will be other announcements in case of further developments."